dudarev/policyinsights/STORIES.md

 - User may compare more than 2 programs
 - As a user, I want to be able to see the applicable year for each numeric data element.
 For example, for the education program, I have HS_graduation_rate, but I need to specify the year without putting it in the data element name
 - Only admins may edit location pages
+- User may edit her name in user profile